Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

     :align: right
     :width: 400px

-**Sync Selection** - This function will select curves in Maya Viewport based on the currently selected (highlighted) UV rectangles.
+**Sync Selection** - This function will select curves in the Maya Viewport based on the currently selected (highlighted) UV rectangles.

 |
 |